MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/installing-the-wdk-build-environment-in-a-lab.md

 You might find this feature useful if you need to integrate the WDK with your build process, or if you want to distribute the build process in a lab or test environment.

 **Note**  You can only use this feature for building drivers and applications that use C and C++.
-This feature cannot be used for managed code or Windows Store apps.
+This feature cannot be used for managed code or UWP apps.

 ## 1. Download the Visual Studio and WDK and SDK setup files